amarnadh19/books/AzureStorage.md

 you can store any number of entities in a table, and a storage account may contain any number of tables, up to the capacity limit of the storage account

-zure tables are ideal for storing structured, non-relational data.
+Azure tables are ideal for storing structured, non-relational data.

 ### Common uses of Table storage include